Pasan99/CaptureITProject/README.md

 # CaptureIT Android Application
 CaptureIt Project

-This application is buid to enhance the communication between Photographers and customers.CaptureIT mobile application will make a virtual platform where customers can book photographers easily and quickly, on the other hand photographers/studios can improve their business and skills in a convenient way.
+This application is build to enhance the communication between Photographers and customers.CaptureIT mobile application will make a virtual platform where customers can book photographers easily and quickly, on the other hand photographers/studios can improve their business and skills in a convenient way.
 In addition, the two parties can communicate through messages and photographers/studios can upload photos.
 Furthermore, by the map (GPS